Reading Time: .

 Phishing attacks and various forms of Business E-Mail Compromise (BEC) also pose a major threat to companies in the finance and insurance industries.
 Using spear phishing, hackers target individual employees, and impersonate decision-makers in meaningful email conversations to effect the release of valuable information.
 Meanwhile, social engineering and pretexting are also popular tools used by scammers, for example, to transfer large sums of money using an made-up but well-founded excuse.

 Myra guards banks and insurance companies against cyber attacks

-Myra’s multiply certified and audited Security-as-a-Service platform reliably protects companies in the finance and insurance industry from virtual attacks.
-Myra is the only BSI-certified DDoS protection provider in the world that fully meets all performance requirements.
-As such, highly sensitive infrastructure is in safe hands with Myra.
-As an upstream filter, Myra Web Application Security protects your web applications.
-Malicious traffic is filtered out before malicious data streams reach your servers or the cloud architecture.
+The multiple certified and audited Security-as-a-Service platform from Myra protects companies in the finance and insurance industry reliably against virtual attacks.
+Myra is one of the leading BSI-certified DDoS protection providers that fully fulfill all performance requirements.
+Highly sensitive infrastructure is thus in safe hands with Myra.
+Myra Web Application Security protects your web applications as an upstream filter.
+The solution filters out malicious traffic before harmful traffic reaches your servers or cloud architecture.